ThinkLabour: 2020–2022: Election review

-Continuing its cross party work, in early 2022 Labour Together published Labour's Covenant: A Plan for National Reconstruction, authored by Jonathan Rutherford.
+Continuing its cross-party work, in early 2022 Labour Together published Labour's Covenant: A Plan for National Reconstruction, authored by Jonathan Rutherford.
 The work was the culmination of a project that involved over 100 policy advisers, academics, journalists and think tank experts, along with Labour mayors, councillors and MPs, from across the party, to discuss Labour's political renewal.
 Ten working groups produced over 50 papers in over 40 webinar discussions.

 2022–2024: Relaunch as a policy think tank and general election campaign

+Josh Simons became Labour Together director in 2022, relaunching it "as a political think tank."

-In 2022, Josh Simons, a former Corbyn policy advisor who had resigned in protest due to accusations of antisemitism in the party, took over as director of the group.
+In 2022, Josh Simons, a former Corbyn policy advisor who had resigned after being demoted for suspected leaking, in his words in protest due to accusations of antisemitism in the party, took over as director of the group.
 He stated in 2023 that "now, Labour Together has relaunched as a political think tank."
 This was a change in direction compared to its previous purpose as a network aiming to bridge build within the party.
 Lisa Nandy objected to the relaunch.
 The group focused on "security" as a central campaign theme, and based Labour Together's strategy on the Conservative think tank Onward.
 A report from the group on 29 March 2023, one of its first major attempts at profiling the full British electorate, identified the "Stevenage woman" in addition to the "Workington man" as critical to a Labour election victory.
 In the summer of 2023, Labour Together founder Jon Cruddas left the organisation, claiming that Labour was under the control of a "rightwing, illiberal" faction.
 He also stated that "there's been a lot of ‘boasting’ on Labour Together's work within the party," and that "many are reinterpreting history for their own purposes."